jerry9871/CausalLinkSim/README.md

 ## What the sim is able to demonstrate now (milestones)

 - [x] ELECTROMAGNETISM and SPECIAL RELATIVITY
-- [ ] INERTIA and ROTATING REFERENCE FRAME
+- [ ] INERTIA, GRAVITY and ROTATING REFERENCE FRAME
-- [ ] GRAVITY and GENERAL RELATIVITY
+- [ ] GENERAL RELATIVITY
 - [ ] QUANTUM MECHANICS

 ---

 #### Inertia & Gravity merger 2 (probably will not be used)

-It is said to be rotationally and translationally invariant, but the 'problem' is that it produces anisotropic inertia.
+Schrodinger's Langrangian to implement Mach's principle is said to be rotationally and translationally invariant, but the 'problem' is that it produces anisotropic inertia.
 Is it really a problem for us?
 Treder (1972) wrote a variant with scalar inertia, but not rotationally invariant:

 $$L_{ij} = \delta \frac{m_i m_j}{c^2 r_{ij}} \mathbf{v}_{ij}^2 - \frac{m_i m_j}{r_{ij}},$$